RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/AddMHCEpitopeConstraintMover.md

 ##Citation Information

-Please see the main [[MHCEpitopeEnergy|MHCEpitopeEnergy#citation-information]] page for citation information if you use the `AddMHCEpitopeConstraintMover`.
+Please see the main [[MHCEpitopeEnergy|MHCEpitopeEnergy#citation-information]] page for complete citation information if you use the `AddMHCEpitopeConstraintMover`.
+Users should cite the following paper, plus papers corresponding to Predictors that are used as described in the main page:

+Yachnin BJ, Mulligan VK, Khare SD, and Bailey-Kellogg C.  (2021).
+MHCEpitopeEnergy, a flexible Rosetta-based biotherapeutic deimmunization platform.
+J Chem Inf Model 61(5):2368-2382.  doi: 10.1021/acs.jcim.1c00056.  https://pubmed.ncbi.nlm.nih.gov/33900750/

 ##Usage